-Due to a substantial decline in the Ethereum cryptocurrency donated in 2021, at December 31, 2022, the Foundation determined that the carrying amount of Ethereum exceeded its fair value computed using the fair market value of cryptocurrency traded on public exchanges.
+In 2022, due to a substantial decline in the Ethereum cryptocurrency donated in 2021, the Foundation determined that the carrying amount of Ethereum exceeded its fair value computed using the fair market value of cryptocurrency traded on public exchanges.
 Accordingly, the Foundation concluded that an impairment loss was probable and recognized an estimated loss of \$19,488 for 2022.
+The fair value of Ethereum did not decrease further in 2023, therefore no impairment adjustment was needed as of December 31, 2023.